Stovebolt 6 History and Specs

 At the 1953 Carrera Panamericana road race held in Mexico, driver C.D.
 Evans drove a Stovebolt-powered Chevy 210 to victory in the Light Stock Car class.

-1953 Corvette
+1953/1954 Corvette

-Chevy Stovebolt 6 early Corvette
+early Corvette motor

 Blue Flame Six

-The 'Blue Flame' moniker had been used in Chevrolet advertising since 1934.
 For the 1953-1954 Corvette, the Blue Flame Six featured three side-draft, single-barrel Carter Model YH carburetors, each carb feeding two cylinders.
 Dual valve springs were added to help achieve higher RPMs, and split exhaust manifolds rounded out the package.
 The Blue Flame Six was the only engine available in 1953 and 1954 Corvettes.

 Chevy Straight 6 history

-Starting in 1956, all 235ci engines in passenger cars had hydraulic lifters.
-The 235 was produced until 1962, and is considered one of Chevrolet's best engines.
+The 235 was produced until 1962, and today is considered one of Chevrolet's best of all time engines.

 Transmission Swaps

-Starting in the mid-fifties, Chevy inline six-cylinder engines had revised bell-housings, making transmissions and starter motors interchangeable between the I-6 and V8 engines.
+Starting in the mid-fifties, Chevy six-cylinder engines had revised bell-housings, making transmissions and starter motors interchangeable between the I-6 and V8 engines.

 Chevy 230ci Engine